Skip to content

 The Children Act 1989 provides the basis in law for most of children’s services’ duties and responsibilities towards children and their families.

-We can provide help if you have a disabled child, including:
+The LA provide help if you have a disabled child, including:

-We also have a duty to develop and publish a local eligibility criteria that explains how we will decide whether a child in need, including a disabled child, is eligible for support from statutory services once that child’s needs have been assessed.
+We have a duty to develop and publish a local eligibility criteria that explains how we will decide whether a child in need, including a disabled child, is eligible for support from statutory services once that child’s needs have been assessed.
 All Local Authorities have to develop their own criteria so if you move from one LA to another, you will need to be reassessed and that LA's eligibility criteria will be applied when deciding whether to provide support.

 To request an assessment you can call Children's Services on 0300 555 1384 or Email childrens.services@hants.gov.uk.